 Construction Site Erosion and Sediment Control

-The City of Mansfield is committed to working with the Construction and Development Industry regarding Storm Water compliance issues.
+The City of Mansfield is committed to working with the Construction and Development Industry regarding Stormwater compliance issues.
 Sediments from construction sites can cause flooding, decrease fish populations and fill in lakes and ponds.
 Trash and Debris from construction sites can cause drainage system blockages leading to flooding and are unsightly.
 Other Pollutants entering our local waterways from construction site runoff can be harmful or deadly to aquatic life, and people who enter polluted waters.
 It is important the City and the Construction and Development Industry work together to identify proper practices to protect our waterways.

 The City of Mansfield has been holding annual Builder/Developer Workshops.
 Presentations at these workshops change from year to year depending on needs identified during inspections.
 The workshops provide the opportunity for the city to communicate our expectations and for the development community to ask any questions in a relaxed setting.